apache/pulsar/site2/website/coding-guide.md

 ## Configuration

 * When you use the config files, think of the names from the very beginning.
-* For people running the program without tuning parameters, use the default values.
+* If you run the program without tuning parameters, use the default values.
 * All configuration settings should be added to [default configuration file](https://github.com/apache/pulsar/tree/master/conf) and documented accordingly.

 ## Concurrency

-Apache Pulsar is a low latency system, it is implemented as a purely asynchronous service.
-It is accomplished as follows:
+Apache Pulsar is a low latency system, it is implemented as a purely asynchronous service, which is accomplished as follows:

 * All public classes should be **thread-safe**.
 * We prefer using [xxx]() for executing any asynchronous actions.
 The mutations to same instance should be submitted to same thread to execute.